dmfrancisco/slideshow.html/readme.md

 ./watch
 ```

-If you don't have execute permission, try:
+If you don't have execution permission, try:

 ```
 ruby watch
 ```

-# Usage
+## Usage

 The demo slideshow in the "slideshow" folder contains instructions to get you started.
-Everything inside the "slideshow" folder is specific to a presentation.
+Everything inside the "slideshow" folder is related to a specific presentation.
-However, what's inside the "lib" folder and the "watch" script shouldn't be modified.
+However, what's inside the "lib" folder and the "watch" script is generic and should not be modified.

 ## Help